xufuture/qserv/admin/dupr/docs/partitioning.md

 ![A subchunk with overlap and neighbors](subchunks.png)

 In the image above, the white square on the right is a subchunk.
-The full-overlap region of this subchunk consists of the union of the light blue and pink regions around it.
-The self-overlap region of the subchunk corresponds to the pink region.
+The overlap region of this subchunk consists of the light blue region around it.
 On the left, a tiling of multiple subchunks is shown.

 Qserv implements a spatial join that finds objects in two distinct tables